Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Time step limitation in Runge-Kutta methods

+Figure~\ref{fig:contraction ratio} shows the contraction ratios $r_m \leq |1|$ of the energy levels corresponding to the quantum harmonic oscillator~\eqref{eq:ho} 3-qubit discretization for a range of values of $\Delta\beta$.
+Higher-order methods provide a more accurate approximation of the exact imaginary-time evolution for small step size values, as expected.
+Lower-order methods, such as Euler, can achieve smaller contraction ratios and faster convergence to the ground state for larger $\Delta \beta$ than higher-order methods, which better approximate the imaginary evolution path.
+This indicates the possibility for other paths better suited for energy minimization, like those in Sections~\ref{sec:approximate diagonalization},~\ref{sec:Krylov} and~\ref{sec:DMRG}.

 In general, the spectrum of the problem that we are aiming to solve is unknown, so we cannot compute the contraction ratios or the $c_n$ coefficients.
-In these cases, we will use a minimization algorithm that finds the optimum step size according to a certain figure of merit acting as cost function.
-This algorithm requires applying the method as many times as optimization steps necessary to reach the optimum step size but allows us to find a better approximation than simple inspection in fewer executions of the numerical method when a good initial approximation of $\Delta\beta_\mathrm{opt}$ is used.
+In these cases, we will use a minimization algorithm that finds the optimum step size according to a certain figure of merit acting as cost function, in our case the number of steps to achieve a certain error $\varepsilon$ in the approximation of the energy.
+This method is costly since requires as many executions as optimization steps.
+However, it is a better alternative than simple inspection in fewer executions of the numerical method, as optimization provides a closer approximation to the optimum step size.